OscarEwen/OpenAgar-GOVLab-RMIT/README.md

 ## Docker Setup
 ### Network
-To use the docker containers, a network needs to be created, the application is setup to use the agarnet work which can be created using:
+To use the docker containers, a network needs to be created.
+The application is setup to use the agar network which can be created using:
 `docker network create agarnet`

 ### Using Docker Compose